MrPowerGamerBR/2DGameHardKotlin/README.md

 By the way, the name of the project is `DDGameHard` because packages and classes can't start with numbers, whoops!

+## OpenGL ES 3.0 and WebGL2 Ports

+Just for fun, I also made a [OpenGL ES 3.0 port](/tree/opengles) and a [WebGL2 Port](/tree/webgl2)!
+Sadly they don't have their logic shared between each port...
+But that's not impossible to do!
 ## Screenshots

 <p align="center">